Plishka/ETL/README.md

 - **Parallel Data Fetching**: Created an [advanced Python script](https://github.com/Plishka/ETL/blob/main/Scroll%20Marks%20fetch%20from%20AWS%20API.ipynb) to fetch additional data in parallel requests from an AWS API using the wallet addresses from the CSV file, significantly speeding up the data retrieval process.

 ### 2. Transform
-- **Data Cleaning**: Cleaned the fetched data to handle inconsistencies and errors.
+- **Data Cleaning**: Cleaned the fetched data to handle inconsistencies, Null values and errors.
 - **Data Transformation**: Transformed the data by rounding numerical values, managing API rate limits, and ensuring all data was correctly formatted and complete.

 ### 3. Load